Introduction

 French Name: Massasauga

-Subspecies: The eastern subspecies found in Canada, S. c. catenatus, is sometimes referred to as (crotale) massasauga de l’est.
+Subspecies: The eastern subspecies found in Canada, S. c. catenatus, is sometimes referred to as massasauga de l’est.

 Brown Snake (Storeria dekayi)